Honors & Awards

 Huskers Sees Final Super Six

-Nebraska posted its highest national finish since 2014 when the Cornhuskers ended 2018 with a sixth-place finish in the nation after qualifying for the final Super Six, scoring 196.800.
+Nebraska posted its highest national finish since 2014 when the Cornhuskers ended 2018 with a sixth-place finish in the nation in Kendig's final season.
 The Huskers posted their highest score in five years at the Raleigh Regional, scoring 197.525, eclipsing the 197.500 mark for the first time since 2013.
 Nebraska received a total of eight All-America honors in 2018.
-Senior Grace Williams earned second team honors on balance beam and floor, the first of her career.
+Senior Grace Williams earned second-team honors on balance beam and floor, the first of her career.
 Junior Sienna Crouse earned first team honors on floor, and second team All-America honors on vault.
 Taylor Houchin earned first team All-American status on vault, and second-team honors on balance beam, the first of her career.
 Megan Schweihofer rounded out the group, adding second team honors on floor and in the all-around.
 Nebraska finished in third in the Big Ten regular season standings, but finished second at the NCAA Championships.
 Four Huskers were named to the ALl-Big Ten Championship Team, five were named All-Big Ten and nine gymnast were named Academic All-Big Ten.

 The First Decade: Setting a Standard